xiaoxiaoxiaotao/Docker-functions/Docker-LCS/README.md

 ### README.md

-# DOCKER_GIN_FUNCTIONS
+# DOCKER-Longest Common Subsequence

-This project contains Go code for various algorithms and a simple web server implemented using the Gin framework.
+This project contains Go code for Longest Common Subsequence algorithms and a simple web server implemented using the Gin framework.
 The project is containerized using Docker for easy deployment and management.

 ## Project Structure